Ngnghm/ngnghm.github.io/_src/posts/1009-01-01-chapter-9-build.md

 modules should be such that
 most changes to a module should not necessitate changes outside the module, and vice versa.
-Thus, you should be able to use a module without understanding and having in mind its innards, and you should be able to modify a module without understanding a having in mind its users.
+Thus, you should be able to use a module without understanding and having in mind its innards, and you should be able to modify a module without understanding and having in mind its users.
 In other words, the inside and outside of a module are separated, by some _interface_, whether it is partially formalized or left wholly informal, that is much smaller and simpler than the complete contents of the module itself, also called its _implementation_.